conduktor/conduktor-docs/docs/platform/get-started/configuration/ssl-tls-configuration.md

 ### Configure custom truststore on Conduktor Console

-For that we need to mount the truststore file into the conduktor-platform container and pass the correct environment variables for locating truststore file inside the container and password if needed.
+For that we need to mount the truststore file into the conduktor-console container and pass the correct environment variables for locating truststore file inside the container and password if needed.

 Assuming that truststore file is named `truststore.jks` with password `changeit`.